An-mol/ws_final_project/README.md

 Ubuntu
 ------

-Navivate to the following directory:
+Navigate to the following directory:
 PROJECT_HOME\jetty\jetty

 To launch jetty, double click on the start.jar file or